virginiascarlett/Scarlett_et_al_2022/README.md

 suppfigS3: Code for running TEMP2 using the McClintock wrapper

-table: Code for getting TPMs for pseudogenes (see note under suppfigS2), and some general RNA-seq scripts.
+table1: Code for getting TPMs for pseudogenes (see note under suppfigS2), and some general RNA-seq scripts.
 This is table 1 in the text, not supplementary table S1.
 Several of the columns in that supplementary table were calculated using fig5/hybridum_genes_distance_to_TEs.R.